497K 1 fp0089392-7_497k.htm

 Rated AAA

 No CLO, at the time of purchase by the Fund, will have a rating that is below AAA (or equivalent by a nationally recognized statistical rating organization (“NRSRO”)).
 An NRSRO is a credit rating agency such as Moody’s Investors Service, Inc. (“Moody’s”), Standard & Poor’s, a division of McGraw Hill Companies Inc. (“S&P”), or Fitch Ratings Ltd. (“Fitch”), that issues credit ratings that the SEC permits other financial firms to use for certain regulatory purposes.
 After purchase, a CLO’s rating may decline below the minimum rating required by the Fund for purchase.
-In such cases, Alternative Access Funds, LLC (“AAF”) will consider whether continuing to hold the CLO is in the best interest of the Fund.
+In such cases, Alternative Access Funds, LLC, the Fund’s investment advisor (“AAF” or the “Advisor”), will consider whether continuing to hold the CLO is in the best interest of the Fund.

 Broadly Syndicated Senior-Secured Loans